oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ## Client Authentication
 Authorization Servers SHOULD follow the Best Current Practice for OAuth 2.0 Security {{RFC9700}} for client authentication.
+Client secrets remain widely deployed, and support for public clients may be necessary in some deployments.

 ## Sender Constraining Tokens {#sender-constraining}
-Authorization Servers SHOULD follow the The OAuth 2.1 Authorization Framework {{I-D.draft-ietf-oauth-v2-1}} for sender constraining tokens.
+Authorization Servers SHOULD follow the The OAuth 2.1 Authorization Framework {{I-D.draft-ietf-oauth-v2-1}} for sender constraining tokens, acknowledging, however, that bearer tokens remain the predominantly deployed access token type.

 ## Authorized use of Subject Token
 The authorization server in trust domain A SHOULD perform client authentication and verify that the client in trust domain A is authorized to present the token used as a subject_token in the token exchange flow before issuing an authorization grant.
 By doing so, it minimizes the risk of an attacker making a lateral move by using a stolen token from trust domain A to obtain an authorization grant with which to authenticate to an authorization server in trust domain B and request an access token for a resource server in trust domain B.